awsdocs/aws-lambda-developer-guide/doc_source/getting-started-create-function.md

 ### Clean up<a name="gettingstarted-image-cleanup"></a>

-If you are done with the container image, see [Deleting an image](https://docs.aws.amazon.com/AmazonECR/latest/userguide/delete_image.html) in the *Amazon Elastic Container Registry User Guide*
+If you are finished with the container image, see [Deleting an image](https://docs.aws.amazon.com/AmazonECR/latest/userguide/delete_image.html) in the *Amazon Elastic Container Registry User Guide*

 If you are done working with your function, delete it\.
 You can also delete the log group that stores the function's logs and the execution role that the console created\.